 Mr Choo had served on the Education Committee of Asian Institute of Chartered Bankers for 14 years, between 2000 and 2014; and was re-appointed to Education Committee in June 2016.
 He was appointed as a member of the University Malaya Medical Centre Ethics Committee for 2 years from 2014 to 2015.
 He is a Chartered Banker and currently serves as a Teaching Facilitator in the Asian Banking School.

-He was also appointed as an Independent Director of Danajamin Nasional Berhad since May 2018 and a member of FAA Accreditation Council.
+He was also appointed as an Independent Director of Danajamin Nasional Berhad since May 2018 and has been a member of Finance Accreditation Agency Accreditation Council since 2019.

-Datin Teh has been appointed as Independent Non-Executive Director of HSBC Bank Malaysia Berhad on 1 August 2019.
-She is a member of the Audit Committee and Risk Committee of the Bank.
+Puan Zuraida was appointed as Independent Non-Executive Director of the Bank on 1 February 2022.
+She is a member of the Risk Committee and Nominations and Remuneration Committee of the Bank.